 If your site is directed at kids under the age of 13 or might be indirectly used by them, including any apps you’ve created, are you in compliance with the Children’s Online Protect Act of 1998?
 More importantly, are you watching for the new regulations regarding the Act to be issued either this December or in early 2013?
 The changes are expected to be significant, so stay on top of this subject.

 Taxes are boring and painful.
 Tax planning will be boring, but it will greatly reduce the pain associated with how much you have to pay at the end of the year.
 Using a CPA for your tax planning is incredibly important.
-They can save you a boatload of money by positing the company finances to maximize what you take home and minimize what you pay the government.
+They can save you a boatload of money by positioning the company finances to maximize what you take home and minimize what you pay the government.
 A CPA, however, is only effective if you meet with them before the end of the business fiscal year, which is usually December 31 for most businesses.
 Have you met with your CPA or do you just enjoy paying the government more than you should?

 This represents a relatively short checklist applicable to most sites.
 Still, getting your house into order on just these subjects will give you a good legal and financial foundation moving into 2013.
 Feel free to contact me if you need assistance with any of the above items.